philomusica/philomusica-website/README.md

 As a software developer, you ordinarily make changes to your code on your own computer and use Git to create commits, then push those changes to GitHub.
 You are very welcome to work on the Philomusica website this way, but it does require knowledge of the command-line (think MS-DOS) and can get a little complicated.
 I instead propose that you edit the files directly within GitHub.
 When you save the files this way, it creates commits for you and takes the complicated part out of your hands.

 Here are a list of steps to take when making changes to the site
-1. Click on the "master" button in the top left with the downwards arrow to change branch
+1. Click on the "main" button in the top left with the downwards arrow to change branch
 2. Where it says "Find or create a branch..." type a name for the branch you wish to create.
 It can be called anything, but something short and descriptive of the change you will be making is useful.
-3. Click the "Create branch: ... from master" button that appears below
+3. Click the "Create branch: ... from main" button that appears below
 4. Confirm the button in the top left now has the name of your branch with a downards arrows.
 5. From the list of files below, click on the one you wish to edit.
 If you want to create a file click the "Add file" in the top right
 6. If you are editing an existing file, click on the pencil in the top right of the subsequent screen.